Magnet Schools at Goodwin University

 Two Exceptional Magnet Schools in Connecticut

-As part of our commitment to innovation in education, Goodwin College is home to two exceptional inter-district magnet schools on our East Hartford campus.
+As part of our commitment to innovation in education, Goodwin University is home to two exceptional inter-district magnet schools on our East Hartford campus.
 These magnet schools interface with our college programs on several levels.
-Students at the Connecticut River Academy participate in college-level coursework and earn college credits while still in high school, and Riverside Magnet School serves as a field site for observation of our high quality educational programs for the college students in our Early Childhood Education and Child Study programs.
+Students at the Connecticut River Academy participate in college-level coursework and earn college credits while still in high school, and Riverside Magnet School serves as a field site for observation of our high quality educational programs for The University students in our Early Childhood Education and Child Study programs.

-Having these magnet schools on campus provides unique opportunities for students at each of these schools, and benefits students at Goodwin College.
+Having these magnet schools on campus provides unique opportunities for students at each of these schools, and benefits students at Goodwin University.

 The Connecticut River Academy

-Students at the Connecticut River Academy have the opportunity to take courses at Goodwin College and earn up to 35 transferable college credits while still in high school — all at no tuition cost.
+Students at the Connecticut River Academy have the opportunity to take courses at Goodwin University and earn up to 35 transferable college credits while still in high school — all at no tuition cost.
 The Connecticut River Academy features a sustainability theme that focuses on environmental science and advanced manufacturing.
-Thanks to CTRA’s connection to Goodwin College, students at the Academy have the opportunity to study advanced manufacturing in our brand new, state-of-the-art advanced manufacturing space, and utilize our environmental science research vessel on the Connecticut River.
+Thanks to CTRA’s connection to Goodwin University, students at the Academy have the opportunity to study advanced manufacturing in our brand new, state-of-the-art advanced manufacturing space, and utilize our environmental science research vessel on the Connecticut River.